All Episodes

 Speaking of this, there's a new mantra out there.

-We it got started yesterday.
+We got started yesterday.

 Obamacare now is a matter of life or death.

-Uh there are no limits on the extremes to which these people will go.
+There are no limits on the extremes to which these people will go.

-We're really trying, we're really trying.
+We're really trying.

-Propriety, it's the same umbrella network, CNN, but two different networks, two different philosophies.
+It's the same umbrella network, CNN, but two different networks, two different philosophies.

-So last night and yesterday, we have a montage of Bobby Scott, Democrat Virginia, George Miller, Democrat California, Frank Pallone, Democrat New Jersey, Nancy Pelosi, Anna Eschew, Democrat California, talking about the possibility of the repeal of health care reform.
+So last night and yesterday, we have a montage of Bobby Scott, Democrat Virginia, George Miller, Democrat California, Frank Pallone, Democrat New Jersey, Nancy Pelosi, Anna Eshu, Democrat California, talking about the possibility of the repeal of health care reform.

 Health care reform is a matter of life and death.